marina601/discover-malta/TESTING.md

             - Click on the next button, next to the current month, confirm the month is changing, the current year is displayed.
             - Select any date in the furture and confirm the datepicker is closing once the date is selected, the date selected is displayed inside the input field.
             - Open the datepicker again, confirm the datepicker highlights the date selected.
+            - Try to modify the date in the input field to past date, confirm the alert message is displayed telling the user they need to pick a date in the future and input field set to first available date(tomorrow).

     - Add the trip to the bag with children tickets set to 0, confirm the operation did display any errors, as the children tickets are allowed not to be selected
     - Once all the input fields are valid.
 Click "Add to suitcase" confirm the toast notification is displayed telling the user which trip they have added to their bag.
+    - Every time the user is adding tickets to their bag, the total number of tickets is adjusted in the database.
+    - If the user selected more tickets than the number available in the database.
+The database will not be updated, the items will not be added to the bag, instead toast notification will appear telling the user how many tickets are left in the database.
+    - If there is no tickets left in the database, "Book Now" button will be replaced with "Sold Out".
+The button is desabled preventing the user from clicking on it.

+   - Once the trip is added to the bag, confirm the suitcases in the navbar changes colour and displays the total amount in the bag
+   - Add another trip to the bag to confirm the value in display updates
+   - Select a trip which is already in the bag, add another ticket.
+      - The condition in Python checks: if the trip in the bag exists on the same date as selected again, also if there are enough tickets left for the trip.
+If all the conditions are met the bag gets updated, the total amount gets updated as well.
+      - In case of an error relevant toast messages notify the user of the error.

 4. Trip Details
    - Hover over a trip image and confirm `alt` attribut is present